Ah, the Facebook Boost button… One of our favorite marketing tools and also one of the most misunderstood.

 Boosting posts was something that was introduced by Facebook to make their advertising platform easier to use for people that don’t have the time to learn all of the ins and outs of the ads platform.
 Instead of creating unique ads to distribute, you could use your normal posts that are performing well and show them to a larger audience.

-So what does it mean to boost a Facebook post, what is the best way to do it, and what are the other pros and cons so you can make an informed decision if it’s the best way for you to advertise on Facebook?
+So – what does it mean to boost a Facebook post?
+What is the best way to do it, and what are the other pros and cons so you can make an informed decision if it’s the best way for you to advertise on Facebook?

 What does it mean to boost a Facebook Post?

 As we alluded to above, boosting a Facebook post is Facebook’s entry-level way to use paid advertising on their platform.
-Instead of going through the process of creating a full paid ad strategy with unique images and copy, you can instead simply use the posts that you are already creating as advertisements.
+Instead of going through the process of creating a fully paid ad strategy with unique images and copy, you can instead simply use the posts that you are already creating as advertisements.

 From there, just follow the steps that Facebook gives you.